Freedom of panorama: Lebanon

 Freedom of panorama in Lebanon is restricted to the publications of pictorial representations of architecture, visual arts, photographs, or applied art by the "media" only, in accordance with Article 31 of Law No. 75 of April 3, 1999, on the Protection of Literary and Artistic Property.

 Malaysia

-Under Section 13(2) of the Copyright Act 1987 (Act 332, as at 1 January 2006), the right to control does not include:
+Under Section 13(2) of the Copyright Act 1987 (as last amended in 2022), the right to control does not include:

 "Artistic work" is defined at Section 3(f) as encompassing works of architecture, models of architecture, sculptures, graphic works, and works of artistic craftsmanship, but explicitly excludes layout designs.

 Mexico

 The copyright law of Mexico provides for a freedom of panorama provision at Article 148(VII):

 Morocco

 The Moroccan copyright law does not provide full freedom of panorama.
 The relevant provision at Section 20 only allows republication, broadcasting, and communication to public of images of architecture, works of fine art, photographic works, and works applied art permanently situated in publicly-open place, if the depicted work is not the main subject.
 If it becomes the main subject, the reproduction should not be used commercially.

 On December 12, 1955, the Court of Appeal of Rabat ruled that "the fact of building or placing an architectural work in a public place does not in itself imply any loss of artistic property rights."